huggingface/endpoints-custom-routers/README.md

 ## How the kv-router feature works

 The kv-router is an Endpoints-specific feature.
-When enabled on an endpoint, a sidecar container is injected into the leader pod.
+When enabled on an endpoint, a sidecar container is injected into the replicas.
 Traffic flows like this:

 ```
 External request